BYLAWS OF MIDLAND WATER ASSOCIATION, INC.

 DUTIES OF OFFICERS

 - Duties of the Secretary-Treasurer.
-The Secretary-Treasurer shall keep a complete record of all meetings of the corporation and of the board of directors and shall have general charge and supervision of the books and records of the corporation.
-He shall attest the President’s signature on all membership certificates and other papers pertaining to the corporation unless otherwise directed by the board of directors.
-He shall serve, mail or deliver all notices required by law and by these by-laws and shall make a full report of all matters and business pertaining to his office to the members at the annual meeting or at such other time or times as the board of directors may require.
-He shall keep the corporate seal and membership certificate records of the corporation, complete and attest all certificates issued and affix said corporate seal to all papers requiring seal.
-He shall keep a proper membership certificate record, showing the name of each member of the corporation and date of issuance, surrender, transfer, termination, cancellation or forfeiture.
-He shall make all reports required by law and shall perform such duties as may be required of him by the corporation or the board of directors.
-Upon the election of his successor, the Secretary-Treasurer shall turn over to him all books and other property belonging to the corporation that he may have in his possession.
-He shall also perform such duties with respect to the finances of the corporation as may be prescribed by the board of directors.
+The secretary-treasurer shall keep a complete record of all meetings of the corporation and of the board of directors and shall have general charge and supervision of the books and records of the corporation.
+They shall attest the president’s signature on all membership certificates and other papers pertaining to the corporation unless otherwise directed by the board of directors.
+They shall serve, mail or deliver all notices required by law and by these bylaws and shall make a full report of all matters and business pertaining to their office to the members at the annual meeting or at such other time or times as the board of directors may require.
+They shall keep the corporate seal and membership certificate records of the corporation, complete and attest all certificates issued and affix said corporate seal to all papers requiring seal.
+They shall keep a proper membership certificate record, showing the name of each member of the corporation and date of issuance, surrender, transfer, termination, cancellation or forfeiture.
+They shall make all reports required by law and shall perform such duties as may be required of them by the corporation or the board of directors.
+Upon the election of their successor, the secretary-treasurer shall turn over to them all books and other property belonging to the corporation that they may have in their possession.
+They shall also perform such duties with respect to the finances of the corporation as may be prescribed by the board of directors.

 ARTICLE XI